iliakan/javascript-book/en/02-browser/04-view-and-position/01-styles-and-classes-getcomputedstyle.md

 To remove a single class, it is extracted from the string either by replace function or after splitting it by whitespaces and then joining back.

-All javascript frameworks contain built-in functions for such job.
+All JavaScript frameworks contain built-in functions for such job.

 ## `style`